 The resource/deployment components (ecsRuntime.) are partially realized, e.g., the ECS runtime and the container manager for Docker.
-The container manager for Kubernetes, the device management and the platform monitoring are in planning/realization and not part of this release.
+The container manager for Kubernetes and the platform monitoring are in planning/realization and not part of this release.
+The first components for the device management have been integrated (deviceMgt.), including an optional integration of Minio for object storage and ThingsBoard for device management.
+Similarly, initial steps towards the integration of security and data protection services (securityDataProtection.) have been done.

 The platform server(s) component provides the startup sequence for central services as well as the preliminary command line interface for platform functionality.
+Currently, neither the device management nor the security services are part of the assembled platform server component.

-At the end of the hierarchy, there is currently the integration of the configuration model (configuration.configuration), which depends on the capabilities of EASy-Producer (standalone, Maven-based integration).
+Further, there the integration of the configuration model (configuration.configuration), which depends on the capabilities of EASy-Producer (stand-alone, Maven-based integration).
 EASy-Producer in terms of a standalone library can be executed by Java 8, however, also here test dependencies force partially an execution with Java 11.
 Fortunately, the configuration component of the IIP-Ecosphere platform only utilizes parts that require Java 8.